 4. Internet of Things Security as a must

 Above all, security.
 A lax security policy can ruin a business, but it can be magnified if this occurs in an Internet of Things solution.
 In the best cases, a security issue can make loose money because of wrong data being injected (for instance a hacked electricity meter).
-This issue may get worst if we multiply by thousands the amount of devices being hacked, where economic loses will be proportionally multiplied.
+This issue may get worse if we multiply by thousands the number of devices being hacked, where economic loses will be proportionally multiplied.
 It will get even worst when a flaw in the security of your Internet of Things can affect customer’s satisfaction in a massive way.
 And the worst of all, hacking of personal devices, like vehicles or drones, can cause physical damages to people.

 Would you add any other thing to keep in mind before moving your product into the Internet of Things?

-If you want to know how we can solve your problem, identify your needs, and integrate our platform in your business, send us an emial to firstname.lastname@example.org.
+If you want to know how we can solve your problem, identify your needs, and integrate our platform in your business, send us an email to email@example.com.
 A member of our team will happily get in touch with you.